isinyaaa/aoc/23/README.md

 Changes in the code made no real impact in performance, apart from `ArrayList.clearAndFree` being dramatically slower than `.clearRetainingCapacity`, which is sad because I wanted to type less...

+## Day 2

+Calculating the set power of struct fields was the real challenge here, because I wanted something that'd capture our assertions about the field types, while maintaining the flexibility of having arbitrarily many colored balls in our game.

+Using comptime to set the max proved very inefficient, so that leads me to wonder if calculating set power directly wouldn't also help.

+TODO:
+- look at "named tuples" or whatever they're called

 ### Notes

 - Allocator stuff doesn't seem that hard, but I don't get how you can avoid having some boilerplate